We think this TV show stands out for:

 Is it any good?

-Not that there's anything wrong with that.
 Many of the most successful comic adaptations in recent years have played up the dark side of these often-tormented heroes, notably Batman Begins, which focused on the Caped Crusader's anguish and need for revenge after seeing his parents murdered, and the X-Men films, which center on the brooding Wolverine character.
 But comics are also for kids, and this entry in the Spidey franchise will offer plenty of fun for young people until they're old enough to learn more about Peter Parker's inner demons.

 If you had a secret power, what would it be, and what would you do with it?

 Find more TV shows that help kids build character.